robputt/ConnTestD/README.md

 On the roadmap for the future are features including:

-* Alerting if a connection is down (obviously you'll need some way to get the message out without your internet connection, maybe a 3G dongle)
+* Alerting if a connection is down
 * Alerting if your connection falls below the minimum gauranteed speed as specified in your ISPs service level agreement
 * Alerting for high round trip times
 * Other storage backends such as time series databases rather than traditional SQLAlchemy RDBMS